slapdash/platform/README.md

 ]
 ```

 5. Launch Slapdash and test your command.
-You should now see it in the Command Bar.
+You should see it in the Command Bar.